lkpklkk/back-end-microservices/team.md

 # Sprinboot
-A practise on sprinboot by building two intercommunicating micro services
+A practise on sprinboot by building two inter-communicating micro services